kiwicopple/serverless-postgres/README.md

 - [ ] **Deploy to Fly**.
 I still need to document the secure deployment steps for Fly.io (PRs welcome).
 - [ ] **Distributed read replicas**.
 Oriole can have many read-replicas reading from the same S3 bucket.
 This is a good pairing with Fly.io that makes it simple to launch servers around the world.
 Not that if you do this it's _very important_ that the read replicas do not write to the same bucket as your primary or the data will become corrupted.
-- [ ] **Distributed data, without Postgres replication**.
-Tigris will globally replicate objects that are less that 128 bytes.
-We would need to support global replication of all objects in this bucket if we want to create fast read replicas without Postgres replication.
+- [x] **Distributed data, without Postgres replication**. ~~Tigris will globally replicate objects that are less that 128 bytes.
+We would need to support global replication of all objects in this bucket if we want to create fast read replicas without Postgres replication.~~
+  - Tigris will replicate any object that requires fast access regardless of the size.
+It is possible to [control this per object](https://www.tigrisdata.com/docs/objects/object_regions/).
 - [ ] **Non-forked Postgres**.
 Oriole currently requires some [patches](https://www.orioledb.com/docs#patch-set) to the Postgres TAM API.
 The goal is to make them available in Postgres core.

 ## Oriole Decoupled Storage